TOEFL 2026 Scoring: How to Get 25+ on Writing

 Official Rubric: For the complete official ETS Academic Discussion scoring rubric with detailed criteria for each score level, see our Academic Discussion guide - Official Scoring Rubric section.

-Understanding TOEFL Scoring: Task Scores, Section Scores & the 0-30 Scale
+Understanding TOEFL Scoring: Task Scores, the 1-6 Band & the Prior 0-30 Scale

-TOEFL writing uses a 3-tier scoring system[2].
+TOEFL writing scoring has three tiers you will encounter[2]: the 0-5 task rubric, the 1.0-6.0 section band that has appeared on score reports since January 21, 2026[7], and the prior 0-30 scale that most university requirements still quote.
 Understanding how these tiers connect helps you set realistic targets and know exactly what performance level you need to achieve your goal score.

 The 3-Tier Scoring System